bazingagin/bazingagin.github.io/_posts/2023-11-08-compression.md

 How does "the minimum length of the program that converts one object to another" have anything to do with compression?

 Intuitively, a compressor like gzip can be viewed as a "program", the inner algorithm decides how well the compressor as a program can compress.
-Regardless of how well the compressor can do, the primary purpose of a lossless compressor is to use as *least* bits as possible by capturing the regularity and reduce redundancy.
+Regardless of how well the compressor can do, the primary purpose of a lossless compressor is to use as *least* bits as possible by capturing the regularity and reducing redundancy.
 The *conversion* can be viewed as "compress input A given input B".

 Once we have a similarity/distance metric, we can measure the distance between test samples and training samples and use labels of nearest training samples to inform the prediction of test samples.